 - There are also urological conditions that respond to ESWT, such as Peyronie’s Disease.

-When its advised to use Extracorporeal Shockwave Therapy (ESWT)
+When is it advised to use Extracorporeal Shock Wave Therapy

-- When patient has a diagnosis that is considered to be responsive to ESWT.
+- When a patient has a diagnosis that is considered to be responsive to shockwave therapy.

 - When simpler and less expensive treatment alternatives have failed or aren’t appropriate for some reason.